D3Ext/WEF/README.md

 # 📡 WiFi Exploitation Framework 📡

-A fully offensive framework to the 802.11 networks and protocols with different types of attacks for WPA/WPA2 and WEP, automated hash cracking, bluetooth hacking and much more.
+A fully offensive framework to the 802.11 networks and protocols with different types of attacks for WPA/WPA2 and WEP, automated hash cracking, and much more.

 Tested and supported in **Kali Linux**, **Parrot OS** and **Arch Linux**.
 If you have any error please open an issue (if you want to write it in spanish you can do it).
-If you have any doubt, please contact me via Instagram (@D3Ext) or Twitter (@D3Ext)
+If you have any doubt, please contact me via Discord ***D3Ext#5965***

+If you don't know how wifi hacking works you can read my free course [here](https://d3ext.github.io/posts/Curso/), it's written in Spanish and I explain things from 0

 *\*However it's not finished and may have issues, but if you have one, feel free to contact me and I'll try to fix it.\**